Canon M100 vs Panasonic GX800

 Review summary: Canon M100 vs Panasonic GX800

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon M100 and the Panasonic GX800?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.